codyarose/codyarose.com/content/blog/object-keys-from-array-in-typescript.md

 ---
-path: object-keys-from-array-typescript
+path: typescript-object-keys-from-array
 date: 2020-09-28T04:26:22.352Z
-title: Object Keys from Array in Typescript
+title: "Typescript: Object Keys from Array"
-description: Creating a strongly typed object based on a string array.
+description: Creating a strongly typed object based on a string array using const assertions and mapped types.
 featuredImage: ../assets/type.jpg
 ---

-While creating a breakpoints utility on a styled-components theme I felt it would be valuable to have the size options strongly typed using a string array of possible sizes.
-Lets set up our starting point:
+While creating a breakpoints utility on a styled-components theme (something like `theme.breakpoints.down('sm')`) I felt it would be valuable to have the size options strongly typed using a string array of possible sizes.
+Let's set up our starting point:

 ```tsx
 const sizes = ['xs', 'sm', 'md', 'lg', 'xl']